cwchentw/lightweight-cms/README.md

 $ composer install --no-dev
 ```

-Remove all sample posts in *content*, adding your awesome ones.
+If you don't want to update your mdcms snapshot, you may safely remove all sample posts in *content* directory but not the directory itself, adding your awesome ones.

+Instead, if you are going to update your mdcms copy, follow [this guide](/content/howto/how-to-upgrade-mdcms.md).

 Deploy the cloned repo to a web hosting service supporting PHP 7.2 or above: